CatchSyntaxTerror/MatrixMaster/README.md

 *An interactive Linear Algebra calculator built with Java and JavaFX.*

-MatrixMaster3000 is your toolkit for performing basic matrix math to eigenvalue domination.
+MatrixMaster is your toolkit for performing basic matrix math to eigenvalue domination.

 ---